Pratap38/-python-/README.md

 Assignment 4->
         @ to read an txt file line by line
-        @ to append read and display an file as user input
+        @ to append read and display an file as user input Assignment 5->
+        @ to extract values form key
+        @ to reverse and first 5 number through slicing